Tokyo 2017: Speakers

 Born in St-Mandé, Paris, France on 17 July, 1974.

-Passionate about drawing and cars since his youngest age, in 1997 Antony graduated in Engineering from the Ecole Nationale des Arts et Métiers.
+Passionate about drawing and cars since he was young, in 1997 Antony graduated in Engineering from the Ecole Nationale des Arts et Métiers.

-A self-taught designer, he joined Renault in 1998 at the prospective and concept cars studio.
+A self-taught designer, he joined Renault in 1998 at the Prospective and Innovation Design studio.
 After completing several concept and racing cars, he oversaw the Megane III (2008) and Laguna coupé (2008) projects.
-In 2008 he was appointed Head of the Prospective and Innovation design studio, then Head of Design for Renault’s small vehicle range where he designed the Clio IV (2012) and the Captur (2013), two bestsellers of the Renault Design renewal led by Laurens Van Den Acker.
+In 2008 he was appointed Head of the Prospective and Innovation Design studio, then Head of Design for Renault’s small vehicle range where he designed the Clio IV (2012) and the Captur (2013), two bestsellers of the Renault Design renewal led by Laurens van den Acker.

 At the end of 2012, he moved to head up the new Alpine Department.
 There he established the design strategy for Alpine including the creation of the new Alpine design studio.